Plan NPS as a RADIUS server

 Plan to use network access servers that send Accounting-on and Accounting-off messages.

 Plan to use network access servers that support the storing and forwarding of accounting data.
-Network access servers that support this feature can store accounting data when the network access server cannot communicate with the NPS server.
-When the NPS server is available, the network access server forwards the stored records to the NPS server, providing increased reliability in accounting over network access servers that do not provide this feature.
+Network access servers that support this feature can store accounting data when the network access server cannot communicate with the NPS.
+When the NPS is available, the network access server forwards the stored records to the NPS, providing increased reliability in accounting over network access servers that do not provide this feature.

 Plan to always configure the Acct-Interim-Interval attribute in network policies.
 The Acct-Interim-Interval attribute sets the interval (in seconds) between each interim update that the network access server sends.
 According to RFC 2869, the value of the Acct-Interim-Interval attribute must not be smaller than 60 seconds, or one minute, and should not be smaller than 600 seconds, or 10 minutes.
 For more information, see RFC 2869, "RADIUS Extensions."

-Ensure that logging of periodic status is enabled on your NPS servers.
+Ensure that logging of periodic status is enabled on your NPSs.